 This technique allows retrieving the cloud top pressure of opaque clouds on a pixel basis.
 It is not applied to low or medium clouds if a thermal inversion is detected in forecast NWP fields (see 4.2.1.2.2.3).
 It relies on the support of on-line RTTOV simulations and therefore requires the availability of the atmospheric vertical profile.
 These atmospheric profiles are forecast by a NWP model and temporally interpolated to the exact slot.
-The RTTOV simulations are computed on segments whose size is defined by the user (by default, 44 pixels).
+The RTTOV simulations are computed on segments whose size is defined by the user (by default, 44 pixels) and modified as described in 4.2.1.2.3.2 (extrapolation above tropopause) and 4.2.1.2.3.3 (correction from RTTOV bias)).

 Top of Atmosphere T10.8μm brightness temperatures are simulated assuming opaque clouds at the different pressure levels of the atmospheric vertical profile.
-These simulated T10.8μm brightness temperature vertical profiles are then inspected from surface level up to the tropopause level: two consecutive pressure levels having simulated temperatures respectively higher and lower than the T10.8μm brightness temperature are looked for; the cloud top pressure is finally obtained by a linear interpolation (logarithm of pressure used) between these two simulated temperatures.
+These simulated T10.8μm brightness temperature vertical profiles are then inspected from surface level up to the tropopause level (modified as explained in 4.2.1.2.3.2): two consecutive pressure levels having simulated temperatures respectively higher and lower than the T10.8μm brightness temperature are looked for; the cloud top pressure is finally obtained by a linear interpolation (logarithm of pressure used) between these two simulated temperatures.